simranmaurya123/python-password-generator/README.md

 ## Getting Started
 ### Prerequisites
-- Python 3.x installed on your system.Getting Started
+- Python 3.x installed on your system.

 ### INSTALLATION
 - Clone the repository to your local machine